 All future awards under the 2007 Plan will be made by the Board, the Compensation Committee or the Awards Committee as described above and are not currently determinable.
-For additional disclosure regarding benefits under the 2007 Director Plan and the 2000 Employee Stock Purchase Plan, see New Plan Benefits" and "Additional Prior Award Information" in each of Proposals 3 and 4.
+For additional disclosure regarding benefits under the 2007 Director Plan, see "New Plan Benefits" and "Additional Prior Award Information" in Proposal 3.